 The reviews recommended sensible changes to ensure ongoing integrity and alignment with evolving best practice.

 A programme of reform and improvement is well underway, with the most recent updates outlined in a progress report published in February.

 Continuous improvement is embedded in the scheme's design, such as through statutory reviews and periodic method reviews by the Independent Emissions Reduction Assurance Committee.

 The proposed amendments build on significant progress in implementing the recommendations of these reviews and significant consultation to date, including submissions on the proposed policy positions to implement the government's response to reviews in late 2023, as well as feedback we've heard directly from stakeholders via workshops, bilateral discussions, and through the development of methods.

 There have also been lessons learned through implementing and governing the scheme over the past 10 years.
 These amendments seek to action these learnings, including by making administrative improvements, reducing complexity and ensuring the scheme is fit for purpose.

+SLIDE 8

 I'll now hand over to Matt to present the amendments related to the Carbon Abatement Integrity Committee.